Convex Coupled Matrix and Tensor Completion: Theoretical Analysis

-where $(r_{1},r_{2},r_{3})$ is the multilinear rank of $\mathcal{W}$, $r_{(1)}$ is the rank of the coupled unfolding on mode $1$ and $B_{M}$, $B_{T}$, $C_{1}$ and $C_{2}$ are constants. \end{thm}
+where $(r_{1},r_{2},r_{3})$ is the multilinear rank of $\mathcal{W}$, $r_{(1)}$ is the rank of the coupled unfolding on mode $1$, and $B_{M}$, $B_{T}$, $C_{1}$, and $C_{2}$ are constants. \end{thm}

-\begin{thm} Let $\| \cdot \|_{\mathrm{cn}} = \| \cdot \|^{1}_{(\mathrm{S},\mathrm{S},\mathrm{S})}$ then with probability $1-\delta$,
+\begin{thm} Let $\| \cdot \|_{\mathrm{cn}} = \| \cdot \|^{1}_{(\mathrm{S},\mathrm{S},\mathrm{S})}$, then, with probability $1-\delta$,

-where $(r_{1},r_{2},r_{3})$ is the multilinear rank of $\mathcal{W}$, $r_{(1)}$ is the rank of the coupled unfolding on mode $1$ and $B_{M}$, $B_{T}$, $C_{1}$ and $C_{2}$ are constants. \end{thm}
+where $(r_{1},r_{2},r_{3})$ is the multilinear rank of $\mathcal{W}$, $r_{(1)}$ is the rank of the coupled unfolding on mode $1$, and $B_{M}$, $B_{T}$, $C_{1}$, and $C_{2}$ are constants. \end{thm}

-We can see that in Theorems 3-4, the total risk of the coupled tensor is divided by the total number of observed samples of both the matrix and the tensor.
-If the tensor or the matrix are completed separately then their losses are only bounded by their individual samples (see the Theorem 7-9 in the appendix B and \citep{JMLR:v15:shamir14a}).
-This indicates that coupled tensor learning can lead to better performances than learning a matrix or a tensor independently.
-Additionally we can see that in the minimum term on the right side of bound of $\| \cdot \|^{1}_{(\mathrm{O},\mathrm{O},\mathrm{O})}$, the first term is due to the coupled unfolding of the tensors but it may not be selected since it could become a larger term due to coupling.
-This may lead to a better bound for $\| \cdot \|^{1}_{(\mathrm{O},\mathrm{O},\mathrm{O})}$ due to coupling since the the larger structure due to coupling may not effect excess risk though it is bounded with the rank of the coupled mode.
-In the case of the norm $\| \cdot \|^{1}_{(\mathrm{S},\mathrm{S},\mathrm{S})}$ we can see that the right hand side maximum term may select a larger term due to coupling but the excess risk is bounded by the minimum of scaled ranks of the tensor and coupled unfolding of tensors.
+We can see that in both of these theorems, the Rademacher complexity of the coupled tensor is divided by the total number of observed samples of both the matrix and the tensor.
+If the tensor or the matrix is completed separately, then the Rademacher complexity is only divided by their individual samples (see Theorems 7--9 in the Appendix B and a discussion elsewhere \citep{JMLR:v15:shamir14a}).
+This means that coupled tensor learning can lead to better performance than separate matrix or tensor learning.
+We can also see that, due to coupling, the excess risks are bounded by the ranks of both the tensors and the concatenated matrix of the unfolded tensors on the coupled mode.
+Additionally, the maximum term on the right takes the combinations of both the tensor and the concatenated matrix of the unfolded tensors on the coupled mode.